mdomagk/personal-website/content/publication/zyabkina2022/index.md

 ---
-title: 'Identification of Disturbance Patterns in Long-term Measurements of Power Quality Characteristics in Chinese Large Cities (Submitted)'
+title: 'Identification of Disturbance Patterns in Long-term Measurements of Power Quality Characteristics in Chinese Large Cities'

 authors:
   - Olga Zyabkina